winterbird-code/adbb/README.md

 * `title` - main title of this Anime
 * `updated` - datetime when information about this Anime was last fetched from AniDB
 * `tvdbid` - TVDB ID for this anime or None if not available.
+Only for TV Series.
 * `tmdbid` - TMDB ID for this anime or None if not available.
 Can be a list if this Anime maps to multiple movies, use the tmdbid attribute on the Episode object to get the tmdbid for a specific episode.
+This attribute is only for the tmdb movie ID.
+Use the `extid()` method to get the tmdbid for TV Series.
 * `imdbid` - IMDB ID for this anime or None if not available.
 Can be a list if thie Anime maps to multiple movies, use the imdbid attribute on the Episode object to get the imdbid for a specific episode.
+Only for movies.
 * `relations` - A list of tuples containing relations to this anime.
 The first entry in the tuple is a string describing the relation type and the second is an Anime-object for the related anime.